hector-co/QueryX/README.md

 #### Custom filters:
-This propertiess are excluded as part of the filter, custom code needs to be written for doing something with the filter values.
+This properties are excluded as part of the filter, custom code needs to be written for doing something with the filter values.
 Custom filters are applied after all filters have been applied
 ```csharp
 cfg.Property(c => c.Priority).CustomFilter((source, values, op) =>
 {